 For Home/Sleep/Away with Guest arming systems, the Display Areas selection determines which system the keypad arms and disarms.
 With areas 1, 2 or 3 being the first areas selected, the keypad is assigned to the Main system.
 With area 4, 5 or 6 being the first areas selected, the keypad is assigned to the Guest 1 system.
-With area 7, 8 or 9 being the first areas selected, the keypad is assigned to the Guest 2 system.
-Keypads can have additional areas assigned for Event Display.
+With area 7, 8 or 9 being the first areas selected, the keypad for Event Display.